samtaggart/data_threefold_projects_friends/info/projects/threefold_foundation/threefold_foundation.md

 # ThreeFold Foundation (The TF Grid)

-*ThreeFold Grid* is an infrastructure empowering a new and democratized digital economy based on our values of equality of access, data sovereignty and environmental sustainability.
-We aim to enable +1 billion people with access to the fundamental internet infrastructure and their full digital lives (education, banking and internet access) for less then 1$ per person per month by 2030.

-## Impact

-ThreeFold's Grid will help to give data sovereignty back to people and countries, as well as enable accessibility to digital innovation to billions of people in countries lacking in internet infrastructure and finally it will help dramatically reduce the footprint of our current internet by using smaller and more efficient mini data nodes.
-The success of our efforts can be measured by the growth of the ThreeFold Grid in terms of number of hardware nodes, the amount of capacity utilized on the ThreeFold Grid and the number of projects for example from the blockchain space using and promoting the ThreeFold Grid.
-We are currently talking with more than 25 blockchain projects out of top 200 to invite them to explore possible use cases on the ThreeFold Grid.
-Five of them already agreed/signed for a co-promotion marketing campaign with us and will invite their community to try out the ThreeFold Grid.

-## Part of ThreeFold
+## About

-The ThreeFold Grid is one of the most essential layers in the ThreeFold as it provides a global mesh network to run and store our internet applications and services.
+Today's internet is fundamentally broken.
+Less than 60% of the world has access, it is being fragmented into pieces, its users (and their data) are exploited by big corporations, and it consumes up to 10% of the world's energy.
+It is powered by large, centralized data centers which benefit specific geographic regions and leave the rest behind.

+The *ThreeFold Grid* is the answer.
+"Nodes" distributed around the world and owned by independent [ThreeFold Farmers](https://wiki.threefold.io/#/what_is_a_farmer) create the physical infrastructure that empowers a new, democratized, peer-to-peer internet based on our values of equality (access), autonomy (digital sovereignty), and sustainability (for our planet).

+The ThreeFold Foundation is a non-profit based out of Belgium which, along with its partners, advocates for the adoption, growth, and expansion of the ThreeFold Grid and a new peer-to-peer internet.

 ## Mission

 Growing a green and responsible peer-to-peer Internet that is available everywhere and owned by everyone – across geographical and cultural borders, empowering people to be digitally independent and providing equal chances to learn, partake and succeed.

+## Impact

+ThreeFold's Grid will:

+1. Help to give data sovereignty back to people and countries
+2. Give access to information, knowledge, communication and financial tools and more, to billions of people in countries lacking in internet infrastructure
+3. Help dramatically reduce the footprint of our current internet by using smaller and more efficient mini data nodes.

+## Powered by ThreeFold

+The ThreeFold Grid provides a global mesh network to run and store our internet applications and services.
+It is the fundamental backbone of a new internet that empowers our planet and humanity.

 ## Join saving our planet!

+The world needs a new, more responsible internet – one that is more accessible, empowers its users, and minimizes energy consumption.
 If not us, who?
 If not now, when?

 ## Support this project